Tom Smith (rugby union, born 1953): Provincial career

-He played for South of Scotland in the Scottish Inter-District Championship.
+Smith played for South of Scotland in the Scottish Inter-District Championship.

-He played for Whites Trial side against Blues Trial side on 3 January 1981.
+Smith played for Whites Trial side against Blues Trial side on 3 January 1981.

 International career

-He was capped by Scotland 'B' on 7 March 1981 to play against France 'B'.
+Smith was capped by Scotland 'B' on 7 March 1981 to play against France 'B'.

-He made his full senior Scotland debut in 1983 against England, scoring a try in the match.
+Smith made his full senior Scotland debut in 1983 against England, scoring a try in the match.
 He was to amass 4 caps in total for the senior side.

 Basketball career

 Amateur career

 Smith was a late convert to rugby union, only taking up the game at the age of 26.
 He started sports playing football as a goalkeeper.
 Due to his stature his team-mates entered him in the search of Scotland's tallest keeper.
 He was then spotted by the basketball side Dalkeith Saints and played for them.

 International career

-He was capped 26 times for the Scotland basketball team.
+Smith was capped 26 times for the Scotland basketball team.